 Will prescribing occur in primary or secondary care?
 How will you ensure prescribing is cost effective?
+How will you ensure continuity of prescribing for patients?

 How will funding be calculated?
 How will funding be transferred to the new service or pathway?
 Will additional funding and/or a prescribing budget be required?
 How will this be funded (programme budgeting or prescribing budget top slice)?
 Who will be responsible for funding, the CCG or NHS England?